thomaserlang/delphi-json/README.md

 ## How it works
 All values are stored as a variant.

-It uses TList to keep track of rows and fields objects.
+It uses TList to keep track of row and field objects.
+Field names are being stored in a TStringList.

 Enumerator are being used to make the for loop easy to write.
 It's possible to use "while" with "eof" and "next".